 Tsagarada Pelion is a beautiful mountainous, traditional, and popular village in mainland Greece.
-It is dotted with old-style stone mansions and centuries-old churches, is built at 450 meters on Pelion offering wonderful views of the surrounding Aegean Sea.
+It is dotted with old-style stone mansions and centuries-old churches, and is built at 450 meters on Pelion offering wonderful views of the surrounding Aegean Sea.

 Tsagarada is a blessed area, beautiful and fertile, perfect for travelers who love nature, tradition, historical monuments, and old traditional Greece.
 The picturesque houses are covered by large flowering gardens with gardenias, camellias, and hydrangeas in a multitude of colors, a really lovely view.